Home » Team

 I’ve developed skills in bioinformatics algorithm programming, graph analysis and algorithm development, data analysis and statistical analysis.
 Furthermore I’ve worked with genomes, variant data and different kind of genetic data including development of a software for in-silico CRISPR/Cas assessment and determination.

-I’m a post-doctoral researcher at Sahu Lab in Oslo and my work involves understanding the role of defined transcription factors in controlling pancreatic cell fate and their role in pancreatic cancer.
+I’m a researcher in Sahu Lab in Oslo and my work involves understanding the role of defined transcription factors in controlling pancreatic cell fate and their role in pancreatic cancer.

 I received my Ph.D. in Pathology and Physiopathology at China Medical University in June, 2019 and then started my postdoc in Biswajyoti Sahu’s lab.
-Currently, my project focuses on the cell-fate conversion by direct reprogramming to make pancreatic excocrine cells.
+Currently, I am a researcher and my two main projects are: 1) cell-fate conversion by direct reprogramming to make pancreatic excocrine cells to understand the process pancreatic cancer initiation and 2)delineate the role of defined transcription factors in pancreatic cancer initiation and metastasis.
 The goal is to understand the changes in 3D-genome architecture during this reprogramming process and getting better insight into the lineage-specificity of human cancers.

 In particular, I use defined transcription factors for converting one cell type to another by a method known as transdifferentiation.
-The goal is to understand the role of these defined factors in modulating chromatin structure and gene expression during this dynamic process of transdifferentiation.
+The goal is to understand the role of these defined factors in modulating chromatin structure and gene expression during this dynamic process of transdifferentiation and also during the course of pancreatic cancer initiation, progression and treatment response

-I’m a PhD Student at Sahu Lab in Oslo and my work involves understanding the molecular determinants operating at the chromatin level in endometriosis.
+I’m a PhD Student in Sahu Lab in Oslo and my work involves understanding the molecular determinants operating at the chromatin level in endometriosis.

 I completed my Masters Degree in the Molecular Bioscience and Biochemistry program from the University of Oslo in Norway.
 My Masters thesis work involved isolation and activation of Chronic Lymphocytic Leukaemia (CLL) cells.
 I was studying the effect of pharmacological inhibitors and monoclonal antibodies on the survival and proliferation of CLL cells for possible therapeutic development.
 The work involved multicolour flow cytometry, RNA work and confocal microscopy.

-Currently, I am learning mammalian cell culture and modern genome-wide methods to understand chromatin structure, function and its role in gene regulation in human enhanceropathies such as in endometriosis and exploring parallels with cancer in terms of cellular plasticity.
+Currently, I am using mammalian cell culture models together with modern genome-wide methods such as CRISPR gene editing and several functional genomics methods to understand the chromatin state, and the role of key transcription factors in control of gene regulation in human enhanceropathies such as in endometriosis and exploring parallels with endometriois-associated ovarian cancer in terms of cellular plasticity.

-I’m a PhD student at the Sahu Lab in Oslo and my work involves dissecting the role of functional regulatory elements in human cancer using functional epigenetic and genome editing methods.
+I’m a PhD student in Sahu Lab in Oslo and my work involves dissecting the role of functional regulatory elements in human cancer using functional epigenetic and genome editing methods.

 I received my master’s degree in Toxicology from Sun Yat-sen University, China.
 My master’s thesis focused on the regulation of cancer-related epigenetic modifications using CRISPR-dCas9.
 Currently, at NCMM, I am working on identification of regulation elements involved in the initiation of liver cancer using methods of next-Generation Sequencing and employing CRISPR/Cas9 tools.

-I’m a researcher at Sahu Lab in Oslo and my work involves understanding the mechanisms of understanding the epigenetic regulation in tumor microenvironment of pancreatic cancer.
+I’m a PhD student in Sahu Lab in Oslo and my work involves understanding the mechanisms of understanding the epigenetic regulation in tumor microenvironment of pancreatic cancer.

 I completed my Master’s degree in Clinical Medicine at Capital Medical University in China.
 My research focuses on the role of the tumor microenvironment in pancreatic ductal adenocarcinoma (PDAC), particularly cancer associated fibroblasts, to further explore the pathophysiological mechanisms and identify novel precision targets.
-Currently, I am learning and working on organoid co-culture techniques, combined with the latest multi-omics sequencing methods, to understand the mechanisms of carcinogenesis and metastasis.
+Currently, I am working on single cell RNA-sequencing data and establishing pancreatic cancer co-culture models together with the latest multi-omics sequencing methods.

 I am a Principal Engineer in the Sahu lab in Oslo, and my work involves managing day-to-day operations in the laboratory, as well as assisting researchers in their research projects.